Brewery Pressure-Rated Vessels FAQ

 Share Post

 The American Society of Mechanical Engineers (ASME) is recognized as the leader in providing consensus standards relating to the field of mechanical engineering.
-The standards developed by ASME are in use in both best practice and regulatory requirements around the globe.
+The standards developed by ASME are in use as both best practice and regulatory requirements around the globe.
 For purposes of this FAQ, an ASME-rated tank is any brewing process tank where working pressures exceed 15 psi.
-In most cases, any brewing process tank operating above 15 psi must be designed and fabricated by strictly following National Board of Boiler and Pressure Vessel Inspectors (NBBI) and international safety rules and regulations.
-The following information was prepared by the Brewers Association (BA) Engineering Subcommittee in collaboration with subject matter experts.
+In most cases, any brewing process tank operating above 15 psi must be designed and fabricated by strictly following ASME safety rules and regulations.
+The following information was prepared by the Brewers Association (BA) Maintenance and Engineering Subcommittee in collaboration with subject matter experts.

 Is ASME rating required in all 50 states?